brose649/pandas-challenge/README.md

 # pandas-challenge
-This is the Module 4 Challenge covering Python for the April 2024 Data Boot Camp
+This is the Module 5 Challenge covering Pandas for the April 2024 Data Boot Camp